lmtr0/lmtr0/README.md

 ## Hello there! 👋
 I am a Programmer that likes to make open source projects and test random stuff!
+I'm more active in my [gitlab](https://gitlab.com/lmtr0)

 ## 🔭 I’m currently working on
 I am a student, so I don't have any major projects, but in general, something random that I found on the internet and wanted to checkout